-Apart from X-ray crystallography, important analytical techniques for the characterization of metal carbonyls are infrared spectroscopy and 13C NMR spectroscopy.
+Apart from X-ray crystallography, important analytical techniques for the characterization of metal carbonyls are infrared spectroscopy and C NMR spectroscopy.
 These two techniques provide structural information on two very different time scales.
 Infrared active vibrational modes, such as CO-stretching vibrations are often fast compared to intramolecular processes, whereas NMR transitions occur at lower frequencies and thus sample structures on a time scale that, it turns out, is comparable to the rate of intramolecular ligand exchange processes.
 NMR data provide information on "time-averaged structures," whereas IR is an instant "snapshot."
-Illustrative differing time investigation of the scales. of dicobalt octacarbonyl ($Co_2(CO)8$) by means of infrared spectroscopy provides 13 v{CO} bands, far more than expected for a single compound.
+Illustrative the differing time scales. investigation of dicobalt octacarbonyl (Co2(CO)8) by means of infrared spectroscopy provides 13 vCO bands, far more than expected for a single compound.
 This complexity reflects the presence of isomers with and without bridging CO-ligands.
-The 13C-NMR spectrum of the same substance exhibits only a single signal at a chemical shift of 204 ppm.
+The C-NMR spectrum of the same substance exhibits only a single signal at a chemical shift of 204 ppm.
 This simplicity indicates that the isomers quickly (on the NMR timescale) interconvert.